 The blasting Trade Partner shall be responsible for all required notifications.
-This includes, at a
+This includes, at a minimum:

-- · Regulatory agencies
+- Regulatory agencies

-- · Law enforcement agencies
+- Law enforcement agencies

-- · Emergency service
+- Emergency services

-- · Onsite Trade Partner personnel
+- Onsite Trade Partner personnel

-At least 30 days before initiation of blasting, the blasting Trade Partner or their agent shall notify, in writing, all residents, or owners of dwellings or other structures located within proximity of the permit area of upcoming ongoing blasting operations
+At least 30 days before initiation of blasting, the blasting Trade Partner or their agent shall notify, in writing, all residents, or owners of dwellings or other structures located within proximity of the permit area of upcoming ongoing blasting operations.